pu2clr/SI4735/README.md

 * Try to find a suitable size for the antenna wire.
 Too long can be a big noise pickup.
 If too short, it may not be enough to pick up radio stations.

-#### When the receiver starts or when I switch from FM to AM and vice-versa, I have loud click on the speaker
+### When the receiver starts or when I switch from FM to AM and vice-versa, I have loud click on the speaker

 Some users may be uncomfortable with the loud popping of the speaker during some transitions caused by some commands or actions.
-This problem occurs during the transition from the receiver's power down to power up.
-Every time the user changes the mode (FM to AM or AM to FM) the power down and power up commands are required by the Si47XX devices.
-So far, the author of this library have not find an internal solution to solve this problem (internal mute or volume commends do not work).
+This problem occurs during the transition from the receiver power down to power up.
+Also, every time the user changes the mode (FM to AM or AM to FM) the power down and power up sequence is required by the Si47XX devices.
+So far, the author of this library have not find an internal solution to solve the loud popping of the speaker.
+It is important to say that internal mute or volume commands do not work.
 However, it is possible to solve this problem by adding an extra __mute__ circuit and control it by the controler (Atmega, ESP32, STM32 etc).

-The schematic belows shows this approach.
+The schematic below shows this approach.

 ![Mute circuit](./extras/images/mute_circuit_schematic.png)

 When the D14 is HIGH the Si47XX output audio will be drained to the ground.
-In this condition, no audio will be transferred to the amplifier input and, consequently, to the speaker.
+At this condition, no audio will be transferred to the amplifier input and, consequently, to the speaker.
+So, no loud click in the speaker.

 When the D14 is LOW, the most of signal audio output from the Si47XX will be transfered to the amplifier input.

+The code below shows all you have to do in your sketch to implement this resource.

 ```cpp